Oven Baked Ribs are such an easy, fool-proof way to make ribs without a grill or smoker!

 Should Ribs be Cooked Covered or Uncovered

 Ribs do not need to be covered when cooking.
 They have enough natural fat on them that the fat self-bastes itself while cooking.
-You CAN cover them with foil, but that may impact the cooking time.
-For this recipe we do not recommend covering with foil.
+You CAN cover them with aluminum foil, but that may impact the cooking time.
+For this recipe we do not recommend covering with tin foil.

-What to Serve with Oven Baked Ribs
+Oven Baked Ribs Side Dishes

 - Spicy Purple Cabbage Coleslaw